 Things are not that black-and-white though and, in reality, Pakistan just is stuck between a rock and hard place.

 First, let’s call a spade a spade – Pakistan does host a number of groups who are connected to terrorist activity and there have been a large number of terrorist attacks.
-The overwhelming majority of unrest occurs on the Pakistani-Afghan border, where the conflict is hottest.
+The overwhelming majority of unrest occurs on the Pakistani-Afghan border, ict is hottest.

 But we’re in Gilgit-Baltistan, which is hundreds of miles away from any sort of violence.
 A quick look at this map will reveal that most of the violence is far from the Karakorum.
 It even shows that there have been zero instances of terrorist attacks in this region.